rcya1/rcya1.github.io/_tabs/about.md

 ## High School

-During high school, I participated in our school's math league, FIRST robotics team, and science olympiad team.
+During high school, I participated in our school's math league, FIRST robotics team, and Science Olympiad team.
+Outside of school, I also participated in the USA Computing Olympiad.

 ### Math League